 After 40-45 minutes of baking, open the oven door half way and turn off the oven.
 Leave the pie in the oven for about 10 minutes before taking it out.
 This will help with the pie possibly cracking.
 (Although, if it does crack, don’t stress!
 It can easily be covered with some whipped cream when served.)

 Cool pie to room temperature and chill in the refrigerator before servings.

-IF YOU LIKE THIS PUMPKIN DESSERT, HERE ARE SOME MORE RECIPES YOU WILL LIKE:
+SOME MORE RECIPES YOU WILL LIKE: